-MobileMuster recycles all mobile phone components including handsets, batteries chargers and accessories, free of charge.
+MobileMuster recycles all mobile phone components, including all brands of handsets, along with their batteries, chargers and accessories.
+Free of charge.

 What happens to the mobile phones?

-Mobile phones are not biodegradable and should not been thrown in the bin as they contain small amounts of potentially harmful substances which, if not managed properly, may harm the environment
+Mobiles phones along with their accessories are not biodegradable, but they are highly recyclable.
+On that basis they should not be disposed of in the bin as they contain harmful substances which, if not managed properly, could damage the environment.

 What is MobileMuster?

-- All recycling of mobile phone components is to the highest environmental standards.
+- Everything collected is recycled to the highest environmental standard.

 - Any data left on devices is destroyed in the recycling process.

 For more information visit mobilemuster.com.au or call 1300 730 070.